Updated: November 4, 2025

 From January 2026, they will launch a new digital system to improve communication and transparency for applicants and legal representatives.

-Alongside this, and already in circulation, since June 2025, the online renewal system has progressed, removing the need for in-person appointments if biometric data remains valid.
+Alongside this, and already in circulation since June 2025, the online renewal system has progressed, removing the need for in-person appointments if biometric data remains valid.

 Regarding citizenship eligibility for children born to Portuguese parents, you can generally apply for Portuguese citizenship by descent if you have parents or grandparents who hold Portuguese citizenship.

-A Portuguese passport is primarily issued to Portuguese citizens.
-Citizenship can be acquired through birth, descent (having Portuguese parents or grandparents), marriage to a Portuguese citizen, or naturalization after residing in Portugal for a set period of time.
+Citizenship can be acquired through birth, descent (having Portuguese parents or grandparents), marriage to a Portuguese citizen, or naturalization after residing in Portugal for a set period of time and holding a valid Portugal residency visa.

 You can be granted citizenship through several avenues, including citizenship by Portuguese descent, naturalization after a period of legal residency, or marriage to a Portuguese citizen.